 Is canned tuna worth the SmartPoints?

-When packed in water, the protein-rich fish known as chicken of the sea serves up 1 SmartPoints® value per 3-ounce serving on myWW+ Green and is a ZeroPoint™ food on Blue and Purple.
-(Other varieties, particularly those packed in oil, may have higher SmartPoints values, so use your WW app barcode scanner to check your specific brand.)
+When canned in springwater, the protein-rich fish is 1 SmartPoints® value per serving on myWW+ Green and is a ZeroPoint™ food on the Blue and Purple plan.
+Other varieties, particularly those packed in oil, may have higher SmartPoints values, so use your WW app barcode scanner to check your specific brand.

 The real beauty of canned tuna?
 It stays good almost forever.
-For the best flavor, use within 3 to 5 years—but toss any cans that are dented, leaking, bulging, or rusted.
+For the best flavour, use within best before date—but toss any cans that are dented, leaking, bulging, or rusted.
 Once a can is opened, transfer leftovers to a covered container and refrigerate; use within 3 to 4 days.

 What you need to know about canned tuna varieties

-In most supermarkets, you'll see a dizzying array of options for canned and jarred tuna—ever the more reason to use your barcode scanner!
+In most supermarkets, you'll see a large array of options for canned tuna—ever the more reason to use your barcode scanner!
 Here's the scoop on the most common varieties:

-The lowest-calorie option, but be aware that there's more than just water in the can.
-Vegetable broth is often included to add flavor, and it also adds sodium.
+- Tuna in springwater.
+The lowest-calorie option, but be aware that sometimes there's more than just water in the can.
+Vegetable stock may be included to add flavour and it also adds sodium.
 Read labels carefully if you're watching your intake.

-Another newer choice, taste-test results are mixed.
+- Pouch.
+This option is a newer choice but the taste-test results are mixed.
 Like canned, pouches come packed with water or oil.